cosmos/interchain-security/docs/README.md

 `sync_versions.sh` will fetch and build all docs versions specified in `supported_versions.json`.
 It is intended to be executed on the remote server.

 `versions.json` must remain empty or be removed from your worktree.
-Please avoid pushing it to github.
+Avoid pushing it to GitHub.
 * this file specifies which versions will be displayed in the supported versions drop down on the docs page
 * instead of using it, the supported versions should live in `supported_versions.json`
 * this file should only be populated during deployment and never on your local machine